IIFA Award for Best Lyricist

 The IIFA Award for Best Lyricist is chosen by the viewers and the winner is announced at the actual ceremony.
 The award is given in the current year but the winner is awarded for the previous year.

 Superlatives

-Javed Akhtar has the most wins with 6 awards.
-He also holds the record for most consecutive wins from 2001–02, 2004–05 and 2008–09 contributing to six awards.
+Javed Akhtar has the most wins with 6 awards followed by Amitabh Bhattacharya(4) and Manoj Muntashir(3).
+Javed Akhtar also holds the record for most consecutive wins from 2001–02, 2004–05 and 2008–09 contributing to six awards.